ibm-cloud-docs/satellite/ts-hosts/ts_host_console_update_fail.md

 {{site.data.keyword.attribute-definition-list}}

-# Why can't I update my worker node hosts in the {{site.keyword.data.openshiftlong_notm}} console?
+# Why can't I update my worker node hosts in the {{site.data.keyword.openshiftlong_notm}} console?
 {: #ts-hosts-update-roks-console}

-When you try to update your worker node hosts in the {{site.keyword.data.openshiftlong}} console, the update process fails.
+When you try to update your worker node hosts in the {{site.data.keyword.openshiftlong}} console, the update process fails.
 {: tsSymptoms}

 If the update process fails in the console, follow the steps to [manually update the hosts in the CLI](/docs/satellite?topic=satellite-hosts#host-update-cli).